bsolomon1124/misc/githelp.md

 This also accepts wildcards: `$ git add new-page.html index.html css/*` would add all files in `css/`.

-In other words, `git add` **snapshots the file in preparation for versioning.**
+In other words, `git add` **snapshots the file in preparation for versioning.**  Remember that

-> The "index" holds a snapshot of the content of the working tree, and it is this snapshot that is taken as the contents of the next commit.
+> the **Index** holds a snapshot of the content of the working tree, and it is this snapshot that is taken as the contents of the next commit.
 Thus after making any changes to the working tree, and before running the commit command, you must use the `add` command to add any new or modified files to the index.

 Let's add our modified files to the index: